Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

     <li>Precomputed multiple scattering atmosphere(struggling a lot)</li>
     <li>Reduce Memory Spike on Start</li>
     <li>Make Voxels able to be volumetric</li>
-    <li>Add a plasticy or whatever the blender default material is</li>
 </ul>
 Currently want to do but havent started:
 <ul>